 - (4) Essay.
 Applicants are required to respond to an essay question.
-The essay response should be limited to a 500-word count or less (about a half of an $8.5 \times 11$ page with single spacing). - a.
+The essay response should be limited to a 500-word count or less (about a half of an 8.5 x 11 page with single spacing). - a.
 Essay Question: The mission of the National Health Service Corps is to build healthy communities by supporting qualified health care providers dedicated to working in areas of the United States with limited access to care.
 With this mission, we know that patients often need health care providers to better understand them as a whole person.
 This is particularly important among underserved populations receiving care.
-Please describe an experience in which you have contributed to the well-being of an underserved community and the impact/result of your contribution.

-- (5) Transcript.
-Each applicant must submit transcript(s) from the last degree earned and the current degree program.
+Please describe an experience in which you have contributed to the well-being of an underserved community and the impact/result of your contribution. - (5) Transcript.
+Each applicant must submit a transcript(s) for a degree earned from an undergraduate or master's level degree program, or the current degree program to include a minimum full year of grades.
 An unofficial transcript is acceptable and must display the applicant's name, school name, and grade point average.
-Applicants should enter the cumulative grade point average for their last degree earned to the application. - (6) Current Tuition and Fees Schedule.
-Each applicant must provide a tuition and fees schedule for the 2024-2025 school year or, if not yet available, the most recent tuition and fees schedule published by the school in the school catalog or on its website.
+Applicants should enter the cumulative grade point average for their last degree earned in the application. - (6) Current Tuition and Fees Schedule.
+Each applicant must provide a tuition and fees schedule for the 2025-2026 school year or, if not yet available, the most recent tuition and fees schedule published by the school in the school catalog or on its website.